 As well as your passport or ID, you’ll need to take along supporting documentation.
 Depending on your own circumstances, this may include the following:

 - Registration on trade register/membership of a professional body

 - If you’re a retiree, proof of receipt of a pension

 - Proof of health insurance

-- Proof of monthly earnings, if you’re self-employed
+- Proof of monthly earnings if you’re a freelancer

-The ‘right of residence’ certificate lasts indefinitely and only needs to be renewed if you change your passport or ID number at some point in the future.
+The right of residence certificate lasts indefinitely.
+It only needs renewal if you change your passport or ID number at some point in the future.

 The certificate of residence in Germany may be limited to the duration of, say, your employment but can be extended.
 Note that it’s only valid when shown with your ID or passport, which you should carry around.
 If you change your status during the validity of the certificate, you can change the status.